DS4Ag/dpest/README.md

 👉 [Complete Example on Read the Docs](https://dpest.readthedocs.io/en/latest/example.html)

 1.  **Locate DSSAT Genotype Files:** The cultivar (`.CUL`) and ecotype (`.ECO`) files are typically included with the DSSAT installation.
 These are usually found in the `C:\DSSAT48\Genotype\` directory.
-2.  **Run a DSSAT Simulation:** Execute a DSSAT simulation for your chosen wheat experiment using either the CERES, NWHEAT, or CROPSIM model.
+2.  **Run a DSSAT Simulation:** Execute a DSSAT simulation for your chosen wheat experiment using the CERES model.
 This will generate the necessary output files (`OVERVIEW.OUT` and `PlantGro.OUT`), typically found in the `C:\DSSAT48\Wheat\` directory.

         2.1.
 Launch DSSAT.
         2.2.
 Click "Selector".